MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-policies.md

 ## Publish simple fulfillment assignment policy

+To publish the simple fulfillment assignment policy, follow these steps.

 1. Go to the simple fulfillment assignment policy you created.
 You should be on this screen already if you followed the above steps.
 1. Select **Publish**.

 ## Create filter policy for Seattle store

+To create a filter policy for the Seattle store, follow these steps.

 1. Go to **Orchestration \> Policies** and select **New**.
 1. For **Policy Name**, enter "Fulfillment filter policy - Seattle".